Wykks/ngx-mapbox-gl/README.md

 How to get a mapbox token: https://www.mapbox.com/help/how-access-tokens-work/

-Note: mapbox-gl can works without token, if you have your own source, example: https://stackblitz.com/edit/ngx-mapbox-gl-without-token
+Note: mapbox-gl works without a token, if you have your own source, example: https://stackblitz.com/edit/ngx-mapbox-gl-without-token

 You can use https://github.com/klokantech/tileserver-gl to serve vector tiles